 For those who work in Washington DC but prefer a quieter suburban life, there is also the option of living in parts of Virginia or Maryland.

-Expats will find that certain parts of these neighbouring states are well connected to Washington DC by both road networks and public transport.
+New arrivals will find that certain parts of these neighbouring states are well connected to Washington DC by both road networks and public transport.

 Rockville and Bethesda

-Due to their proximity to the capital, the suburbs of Rockville and Bethesda, which are located in Montgomery County in the state of Maryland, have become popular spots for those working in Washington DC.
+Owing to their proximity to the capital, the suburbs of Rockville and Bethesda, which are located in Montgomery County in the state of Maryland, have become popular spots for those working in DC.
 Rockville and Bethesda have diverse populations and offer a variety of housing options from high-rise condos to modern family homes.

 Rockville is only 25 minutes' drive from Washington DC’s city centre and is well placed on the I-270.
 Bethesda is located 20 minutes' drive from DC and is connected to the capital by the I-495.
 Both areas are also well served by public transport.
-While rental costs are not cheap in Rockville or Bethesda, many expats choose to live in these areas because the properties tend to be more spacious.
+While rental costs are not cheap in Rockville or Bethesda, many newcomers choose to live in these areas because the properties tend to be more spacious.
 In addition, these areas are located close to several good schools.